-Common explanations include that lawyers historically wrote in dense prose and only other lawyers or judges could understand what they wrote.
+Lawyers historically wrote in dense prose and only other lawyers or judges could understand what they wrote.
 It set them apart and caused clients to view lawyers as smart and deserving of respect (and their fees).
 Generation after generation of lawyers followed the same path.
 So, who were members of the new generation of attorneys to second guess the writing of prior successful lawyers?
 Documents, forms, briefs, and templates were, and are, handed down decade after decade.